 This may mean having a clematis vine creep up the side of your home or a rose trellis creating a border between the ornamental and vegetable areas of the landscape.
 It also helps to envision the actual areas to be planted so you can consider what type of installations you require for your vision.

 Trees and bushes are the next layer and are appealing in groups rather than sentry-like rows.
-Next, we consider the medium sized and smaller plants to go into each bed.
-Each plant has unique form and tells a different story as the season progresses.
+Next, we consider the medium-sized and smaller plants to go into each bed.
+Each plant has a unique form and tells a different story as the season progresses.

 How to Build a Layered Garden

 After a little planning to decide on the look you want for each area of the landscape, you need to consider how to install the specimens you have chosen.
-Garden layering with plants must take into consideration size, seasonality, form and function.
-For instance, a perennial garden can have 5-foot-tall plants, and plants as low as woolly thyme and anything in between, but it would be profitless to plant the thyme behind some Joe Pye weed where the access to the view would prohibit spying the cuddly little herbs as they sprawl across the ground.
+Garden layering with plants must take into consideration size, seasonality, form, and function.
+For instance, a perennial garden can have 5-foot (1.5 m.) tall plants, and plants as low as woolly thyme and anything in between, but it would be profitless to plant the thyme behind some Joe Pye weed where access to the view would prohibit spying the cuddly little herbs as they sprawl across the ground.

 When we are considering garden layering with plants, it is important to look at the horizontal view.
 Successfully achieving horizontal layering gives a garden bed a mature, finished appearance.
 It all depends upon planting lower plants so that they will touch each other when they are mature.
 This promotes a sea of rolling color and texture that is easy on the eye and adds an artistic aspect to the garden.

 While you are at it, look at what plants will have winter appeal, and don’t hide these behind large plants that will cover their unique beauty.
 Some of these might be contorted hazel, red twig dogwood, or Edgeworthia with its bare branches adorned with tasseled blooms.